-Now that I'm a home-school mum I find that my brain has taken on a new level of crazy.
-Before I had all the normal mum things to think about, whereas now I also have lesson plans and how to keep the kids interested during their daily lessons.
+Since I've become a home-school mum I find that my brain has taken on a new level of crazy.
+Before I had all the normal mum things to think about, whereas now I also have lesson plans and how to keep the kids interested during their daily lessons (plus running the family business).
 I am also dreaming lesson ideas.
 Yep, I've completely lost it!

-In Australia, the science curriculum for early primary includes learning about living things (so put away all those printables for vampires and zombies LOL).
+In Australia, the science curriculum for early primary includes learning about living things.

 Here at home we have had a lot of fun learning about plants, animals and even our own bodies.
 Yesterday we decided to focus on one specific animal and learn a bit more about it.
 We chose owls.